sábado, 6 de noviembre de 2010

 into three rooms, one with a tasting bar, another with a wall wine seller in a hallway

 and the third with big paintings of modern art.
-One can come here to treat
+One can come here to treat oneself to

 a tourteau "granny-celeri", the supreme of volaille de Bresse au foie gras and figs